Kharavela: Date

-The kingdom of Kalinga was annexed by Ashoka c.
+The kingdom of Kalinga was invaded by Ashoka c.
 262-261 BCE.
 The Hathigumpha inscription implies that Kalinga regained its independence from the Maurya Empire sometime after Ashoka's death, and Kharavela was born in an independent Kalinga.

-In 1885, the colonial era eipgraphist Bhagwan Lal Indraji read the 16th line of the Hathigumpha inscription as a reference to Maurya kala and 165th year after this new timeline, which he called the Mauryan era.
+In 1885, the colonial era epigraphist Bhagwan Lal Indraji read the 16th line of the Hathigumpha inscription as a reference to Maurya kala and 165th year after this new timeline, which he called the Mauryan era.
 Indraji concluded that Kharavela was born in 127 BCE and became king in 103 BCE.
 Indraji's interpretations were questioned by scholars and has been largely rejected.

 According to Sudhakar Chattopadhyaya, the 16th line does not mention Maurya kala ("Maurya era") but reads Mukhya kala ("the main era").
 Chattopadhyaya relies on the description of Kharavela's fifth regnal year in the Hathigumpha inscription, which he says implies that Kharavela flourished ti-vasa-sata years after the Nandaraja.
 Hem Chandra Raychaudhuri identifies Nandaraja with Mahapadma Nanda or one of his sons.
 The expression ti-vasa-sata can mean 103 or 300 years; Chattopadhyaya does not consider 103 plausible, since it would contradict Ashoka's records.
 Based on this, he places Kharavela in the second half of the first century BCE or the first half of the first century CE.

 Depending on the variant readings, different dates continue to be published in post-colonial era texts.
 Alain Daniélou, for example, places Kharavela between 180 BCE and 130 BCE, identifying him as a contemporary of Satakarni and Pushyamitra Shunga.
 According to Rama Shankar Tripathi, Kharavela reigned during the third quarter of the first century BCE.
 Many other scholars, such as D.C.
 Sircar and Walter Spink, date Kharavela and the Hathigumpha inscription in the 1st-century BCE to early 1st-century CE.